MIP Refund Chart and How to Request a MIP Refund

 Additional DoNotPay Services Available to You

 DoNotPay is the world’s first robot lawyer that can help you fight big-time corporations, handle subscriptions and free trials, and much more!
-You can access DoNotPay through your web browser or your iOS device.
+You can access DoNotPay through your web browser.

 Here is what we can do: